innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Performed by:** Risk management team

-**Input:** SRS draft, SDS draft, and other documents
+**Inputs:** Draft SRS, Draft SDS, and other documents

 **Tasks:**

 1. **Initial Risk Analysis**

-    As described in the [Risk Management Plan](#risk-plan), perform an initial risk analysis taking into account the initial architectural design and software requirements [[62304:5.2.4]].
+    As described in the [Risk Management Plan](#risk-management-plan), perform an initial risk analysis taking into account the initial architectural design and software requirements [[62304:5.2.4]].

     The resulting risk analysis must include identifiable hazards and hazardous situations so that engineers so that the software engineers can perform the other risk analysis activities.